Reading Bingo Challenges

 The Ohio State University Alumni Association’s Reading Challenges are designed to encourage reading and lifelong learning.
 This free program features a bingo card with reading categories, a Facebook group for readers to share recommendations and the chance to win prizes.

-Join the Summer 2025 Challenge
+Join the Winter 2026 Challenge

 Most popular books from past challenges